EthanHoeppner/EthanHoeppner.github.io/_posts/2017-05-23-plan-disruption.md

 **Conclusion**

 The essential thing that makes strategy games fun is the process of forming plans, and the information flow has a huge impact on how the player forms plans.
 It’s important to make sure the flow as a whole isn’t too fast or too slow, but for a more nuanced view you need to look at the way the flow changes over time.
 A good pattern to follow is the spiky information flow, in which high-impact information is collected into discrete spikes that happen at regular intervals, with a slow, regular flow of information between the spikes.
 Carefully considering the way information is introduced, and how that impacts the player’s ability to form plans, is essential to designing a good strategy game.

+Thanks to [evizaer](http://nohidden.info/) for helping me edit this article.